TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 - Standard Development Environment from LCS(with the default of 3 HHD disks) is the slowest and constantly hangs.
 If you can control the Environment creation, never use it and always change the number of disks(15 32GB HDD are cheaper and faster).

-- HDD15 VM is the best choice in terms of price/performance.
+- HDD15 VM with ..V5 CPUs is the best choice in terms of price/performance.
 It is a little bit slower than SSD based VM, but the storage price(that should be paid even if VM is deallocated) is almost 10 times cheaper(24 vs 220 USD)

 I will also try to repeat the same tests after the next D365FO release, it will be interesting to compare the progress in this area.
 Any comments are welcome.